|

 picked up our ready packed bag and went to collect Aaron who was in

-in the sky, it was freaky to say the least, and a crewmember told me
+the sky, it was freaky to say the least, a crewmember told me

-not to worry if lightening hit the plane we’d still be all right…
+not to worry if lightning hit the plane we’d still be all right… AAAH!

-Immediately his colour changed back to pinkish the yellow jaundice
+was his skin colour had transformed to a healthy pinkish colour the yellow jaundice

-He began to eat properly as soon as he was able, something we never
+He quickly began to eat properly, as soon as he was able, something we never

-thought our son would ever do, and he became IV free just 2 weeks
+thought our son would ever do, he became IV free just 2 weeks

 post-transplant breaking the time record at that time!